 - Economy

+- Competing Public priorities

 - Appropriations changes

-- Competing Public priorities

 - Public Policy changes

 - Government Regulations

 - Competing Programmatic Challenges

-Currently the areas of Biosecurity (Knowledge Areas 311 Animal Diseases), Environmental Stewardship (Knowledge Area 403 Waste Disposal, Recycling, and Reuse), and Food Safety (Knowledge Areas 711 and 712 Ensure food products free of harmful chemicals, including residues from agricultural and other sources; Protect food from contamination by pathogenic microorganisms, parasites, and naturally occurring toxins) are areas targeted by the USDA for research.
-It is assumed that the reason for the focus on these targeted areas is due to the concern by the public.
-Should those concerns change, reduced funding would be available for research.
-No doubt, this would have a significant effect on progress of the AAHP research.
-However, it should be noted that the AAHP does not exclusively target the ,hot topics, and that several research areas of AAHP focus are not areas for which funding is readily available, although they are part of the 4 areas and 22 targeted programs of ARS research.
-Historically, the unit has been able to make significant progress in these research areas despite the fact that they have not been special targets for funding.
-If history is a predictor of the future, then it can be said with confidence that our program will continue to make research progress in all areas.
+The economy, appropriations changes, public policy changes, changes in government regulations, competing public priorities, and competing programmatic challenges, may all impact the AAHP research efforts.
+Currently the areas of Biosecurity (Knowledge Area 311- Animal Diseases), Environmental Stewardship (Knowledge Area 403- Waste Disposal, Recycling, and Reuse), and Food Safety (Knowledge Areas 711 and 712- Ensure food products free of harmful chemicals, including residues from agricultural and other sources; Protect food from contamination by pathogenic microorganisms, parasites, and naturally occurring toxins) are targeted areas of the ARS for research.
+It is assumed that the reason for the focus on these targeted areas is due to the concern by, and for the, public.
+Should those concerns change, then reduced funding would be available for research.
+This would have a significant effect on progress of the AAHP research accomplishments.
+However, it should be noted that the AAHP does not exclusively target the ,hot topics, and that several research areas of AAHP focus, although part of targeted programs of ARS research, are not areas for which funding is readily available.
+Historically the unit has been able to make significant progress in these research areas despite the fact that these have not been areas target for substantial funding.
+If history is a predictor of the future, then it can be said with confidence that the Program will continue to make research progress in all areas.